JetBrains/intellij-sdk-docs/topics/ui/ui_overview.md

 <img src="ui_overview_main_toolbar_windows_expanded_dark_down.png" alt="Main menu expanded on a separate line" width="1000"/>

-The main toolbar is fully [customizable](https://www.jetbrains.com/help/idea/customize-actions-menus-and-toolbars.html#customize-main-toolbar), which means that the user may hide unnecessary widgets and buttons and add new ones.

 ## Tool windows
 Tool windows are the panes inside the main application window that serve for solving different tasks,